Data Analysis 10 min read

 On our current roster, chatter costs run approximately 35-40% of gross agency revenue.
 That’s the single biggest cost item.

 Management overhead.
 Someone has to manage the chatters, coordinate content schedules, handle creator communication, run promotions, and escalate issues.
-At our size (12 creators), this is two people at roughly $3,500/month each in the US, or one experienced manager plus two junior coordinators at a blended rate.
-Budget $5,000–$8,000/month in management labor for a 10-15 creator roster.
+At our size (60+ creators), this scales to multiple managers and coordinators.
+Budget $5,000–$8,000/month in management labor for a 10-15 creator roster, scaling proportionally beyond that.

 Tools and software.
 Scheduling tools, analytics platforms, communication infrastructure, proxy services (more on this in the account safety guide), cloud storage for content.
 In aggregate, we spend about $1,200/month on tooling.
 API access for programmatic data pulls is part of this — and it’s one of the highest-ROI line items because it replaces manual reporting hours.

 Creator acquisition and onboarding.
 Every new creator signing involves time: outreach, calls, contract negotiation, setup, initial content planning, chatter onboarding on the creator’s voice and style.
 We estimate 15-20 hours of internal labor per new signing.
-At a fully-loaded cost of $35/hr for that time, that’s $525–$700 per creator just to onboard them, before they generate a dollar of revenue.
+At a fully-loaded cost of $35/hr, that’s $525–$700 per creator just to onboard them, before they generate a dollar of revenue.

 Accounting, legal, compliance.
 Contracts, contractor agreements, LLC filings, quarterly tax estimates.
 We budget $800/month for a part-time accountant and an annual legal review.